frederikme/sandboxed/README.md

 ```

 ## Explanation of the techniques used
-Sandboxed will look at 3 sections to determine whether he's inside a virtual machine.
+Sandboxed will look at 3 sections to determine whether it's being run inside a virtual machine.
 As can be found below:
 1. Specifications of the machine
 2. Filesystem